Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Host sharing patterns in the ecological association matrix for amphipods revealed which taxa may be more prone to competition in a host-limited environment.
 The ecological similarity matrix built from the association data for hosts revealed great diversity in the number of amphipod species shared.
 An increased number of shared amphipod species has very different ecological implications.
 A gelatinous macroplankton community assemblage with many shared amphipod species would favor a greater amphipod diversity, greater chances of interspecies transfection of amphipods, and relief of predation (*sensu lato*) pressure on the host populations.

-The bipartite network analysis showed species overdispersion in amphipods, possibly due to competition.
+The bipartite network analysis showed species overdispersion in amphipods, possibly due to competition (Cavender-Bares et al., 2009).
 However, the variance ratios larger than 1 indicate positive agregation signal.
 I do not believe any of these indices as they are not informed by phylogenetic relationships.
-As niche theory would predict, "predators" have more prey connections than "prey" do, which in a simplistic view of the ecology, it facilitates predators not running out of prey, and it relieves predation pressure from prey.
-A relatively low discrepancy value indicates that this network has a high connectance (or association complexity), thich is also reflected in the robustness of amphipods to local extinction of host species.
+As niche theory would predict, "predators" have more prey connections than "prey" do (Williams and Martinex, 2000), which in a simplistic view of the ecology, it facilitates predators not running out of prey, and it relieves predation pressure from prey.
+A relatively low discrepancy value indicates that this network has a high connectance (or association complexity) (Blüthgen et al., 2006), this is also reflected in the robustness of amphipods to local extinction of host species.
 This could have been a selective pressure to increase overall generality in these species.

 Reduced taxon sampling to conform to the phylogenetic data for further analyses had a noticeable effect in biasing the network topology towards a higher apparent connectance and a lower overall amphipod diversity per host.
 This can be translated as a lower apparent vulnerability.
 This could have repercussions downstream, such as blurring the phylogenetic signal of the associations to the host phylogeny, and biasing the phylogenetic distribution of vulnerability.